Thursday, October 31, 2024

 I like big words and I can not lie...

-I find that specific words help to create a word picture that helps me understand and identify and understand the seasonal changes I see around me.
+I find that specific words help to create a word picture that helps me identify and understand the seasonal changes I see around me.

 For example,